 Omowale David-Ashiru is Country Director of Andela.
 In this capacity, she is responsible for leading a rapidly growing team of 500+ people, and ensuring that the organization continues to advance its objectives of developing Africa’s future technology leaders.
 She has professional experience spanning almost two decades in management consulting and entrepreneurship.
 Prior to joining Andela, she was a Management Consultant and Certified Project Manager at Accenture.
 Under Omowale’s watch, Andela has generated additional funding, and has increased the reach of its impact.

-Ononuju Irukwu is the Head of Private Banking at First Bank.
+Ononuju Irukwu is the Head, Private Banking, FBN Bank (UK).
 Prior to this appointment, she was Managing Director, Chapel Hill Denham Management Limited, a leading Investment Management Company in Lagos, Nigeria.
 She is the Chief promoter of the Women’s Investment Fund, an investment vehicle for Women initiated by Chapel Hill Denham Management Limited.
 She has over two decades of experience in Personal Banking and Wealth Management and is passionate about increasing financial literacy levels for women and youths.
 As part of her commitment to encouraging an investment culture among women, she writes a column, Your Personal Wealth, in ThisDAY Style magazine on Sundays and Your Money & You in TW magazine.
 There, she shares tips on investing and planning finances with a bias for issues women face when considering financial matters.

 Owen Omogiafo is the MD/CEO of Transcorp Hotels Plc.
 There, she is responsible for driving positive transformation in Transcorp Hilton Abuja and Transcorp Hotels Calabar.
 Prior to becoming Managing Director, Owen was the Executive Director, Corporate Services at Transnational Corporation of Nigeria Plc.
 (Transcorp).
 There, she drove operational efficiency across the Transcorp Group.
 She boasts of an impressive profile, having taken on senior leadership roles within the Heirs Holdings Group – including being Director of Resources for HH, and Chief Operating Officer, Tony Elumelu Foundation.
 Prior to Heirs Holdings and the UBA Group, Owen worked with Accenture as an Organisation and Human Performance Consultant, specializing in Change Management.
 She is a certified Change Manager (Prosci Institute of Change Management, US) and a member of the Chartered Institute of Personnel and Development, UK.
 She holds a B.Sc. (double honours) in Sociology and Anthropology from the University of Benin and an M.Sc. in Human Resources from the London School of Economics and Political Science.